- What is this site and what does it do?

 - Only the following sources are mapped: groundwater, indirect reuse, reservoir, system, run-of-river, and seawater.
 Sources are mapped using either a point, line, or polygon to the general location of the source which is based on the best information available.
 For example, the Austin Off-Channel reservoir is mapped to the center of the City of Austin until a more specific location is provided.

-- The following sources are not mapped to a specific location and are represented in the interactive map as a Texas centroid point: ‘Direct Reuse’, ‘Local Surface Water Supply’, ‘Atmosphere’, and ‘Rainwater Harvesting’.
+- The following sources are not mapped to a specific location: 'Direct Reuse', 'Local Surface Water Supply', 'Atmosphere', and 'Rainwater Harvesting'.

 - If a water user group is related to a zero value for a specific theme and decade it will not display on the map, except for WUGs with zero associated population on the project page.
 For example, the needs map theme will not display a WUG point if they have zero needs in the selected decade.

 - Information about recommended WMS projects that are not specifically associated with water user groups are displayed on the WMS Project application page although, because the water supply is not assigned to water user groups, neither the WMS project or associated supply will display on any of the other application pages until that strategy supply has been assigned to a water user group.
 These types of projects are recommended by the region to develop supply where a benefiting water user group has not yet been identified.

 Development of the state water plan is central to the mission of the TWDB.
 Based on 16 regional water plans, the plan addresses the needs of all water user groups in the state – municipal, irrigation, manufacturing, livestock, mining, and steam-electric power – during a repeat of the drought of record.
 The regional and state water plans consider a 50-year planning horizon.